Kevin-Benelli/2021-fall-cs160-pied-piper/README.md

 4. A local MySQL server must also be running.
     - Follow the steps on the MySQL documentation to install and start MySQL: https://dev.mysql.com/doc/mysql-getting-started/en/
     - Open a terminal window and change directory to /2021-fall-cs160-pied-piper/stocked-express-backend/
     - Run the following command with your MySQL user credentials.
 Do not include the asterisks *.
+Put no spaces after the u/p as shown.
         ````
-        mysql -u*yourusername* -p*yourpassword*  < db_build.sql
+        mysql -u*yourusername* -p*yourpassword*  < build_db.sql
         ````
     - The database should be successfully built, along with a new user with privileges for the database.